engle212/engle212.github.io/_projects/1_slc.md

 OpenCV, we could have made a more organized effort to find a working solution.
 Luckily, we accounted for some setbacks like this in our project planning so we were still able to hit our deadline.

+The result of our hard work was a structured light camera that could produce a decent output, given the ideal environmental conditions.